noah-nuebling/notes-public/mmf/updates/MMF - Update Checklist - Template.md

 - [ ] Test if updating from the previous version works properly
 	- Make sure the previous version has accessibility enabled and works properly before updating
 	- Make sure in-app update notes look correct
+  - Maybe also check if _German_ in-app update notes look correct.
+(Our AI update-note-translation system.)
 	- Make sure the config is retained after update.
 	- Make sure the version numbers showed in the app are correct.